Armoghans-Organization/Security-Patch-Manager/ReadMe.md

 ## Overview

 Security-Patch-Manager is a Bash script designed to streamline the process of managing system security updates on Linux-based environments.
 With a focus on simplicity and efficiency, this script automates the tasks of checking for available updates, displaying relevant information, and applying updates when desired.

+## Dependencies

+The following dependencies are required to run the Security Patch Manager script:

+- **awk**: A programming language and utility for pattern scanning and processing.
+It's used in various parts of the script for text processing.

+- **column**: A command-line utility to format its input into multiple columns.
+It's used to format the output of certain commands for better readability.

+- **ping**: A command-line utility to test the reachability of a host on an IP network.
+In the script, it's used to check for an active internet connection.

+- **sudo**: A command-line utility that allows a permitted user to execute a command as the superuser or another user.
+It's used to run certain commands with elevated privileges.

+- **apt**: The package management tool for Debian-based Linux distributions like Ubuntu.
+It's used to update, upgrade, and manage software packages.

+Make sure these dependencies are installed on your system.
+Most Linux distributions come with these utilities pre-installed, but if any of them are missing, you can install them using your package manager.
+For example, on Ubuntu, you can install missing dependencies.

 ## Flags